Gå til hovedindhold

 We invite you to open online counselling

-It is important that you participate from the start, as there will be a joint presentation.
+It is essential that you participate from the beginning, as there will be a joint presentation.

-If you have any log-in problems, you can send an email to acje@ucsyd.dk
+If you have any log-in problems, please email: acje@ucsyd.dk or skbr@ucsyd.dk

 Why Denmark?

-If you are still hesitating if you should choose Denmark as a country of your international study experience, we would advise you to research on the Danish Educational System and consider the following statements:
+If you are still considering whether you should choose Denmark as the country of your international study experience, we would advise you to research on the Danish Educational System and consider the following statements:

-• We concentrate on your unique personality and talents
+• We focus on your unique personality and talents

 • We promote creativity and innovation

-• We provide a fair balance between theory and practical experience
+• We provide an ideal balance between theory and practical experience

 Four students experiences of Denmark